Table of Contents

 The following is my own DIY Keyboard map that I made for typing in Hebrew on a PC running Win10.

-Most of following Hebrew Bible links are interactive in that mousing over or clicking a word will cause its definition will pop up in English.
+Most of following Hebrew Bible links will take you to sites where mousing over or clicking a word will bring up its English definition.
 The first three sites also allow you to search for every occurrence of a word, and they all give you other lexical options if you click around.

 - Step Bible by Tyndale House.
 The interface takes a few minutes to learn, but once you know the codes (e.g., OHB, WLC), this site becomes invaluable for translation.
 You can also make your own interlinear with the English translations of your choice (e.g., NIV, NASB, NET).
 The OHB (Leningrad Codex based on BHS) and WLC (Westminster Leningrad Codex based on BHS) are both pointed, interactive texts and would be the the text to use for translation.